ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: digital_filter_interpolation_factor

-    This attribute only affects the device when NIFGEN_ATTR_DIGITAL_FILTER_ENABLED is set to VI_TRUE.
+    This attribute only affects the device when :py:data:`nifgen.Session.digital_filter_enabled` is set to VI_TRUE.
 If you do not set this attribute directly, NI-FGEN automatically selects the maximum interpolation factor allowed for the current sample rate.
 Valid values are 2, 4, and 8.

     The following table lists the characteristics of this property.